Tuesday, March 28, 2023

 The Bansheeeeeeeeeeeeee!

-Also made under the Allied brand, it sounds like a mix between a Maestro Fuzztone and a Fuzzrite, but somehow more gated.
+Also made under the Applied brand, it sounds like a mix between a Maestro Fuzztone and a Fuzzrite, but somehow more gated.

 Thanks for reading!